The Index Map in Algebraic K-Theory: Introduction

 \section{Introduction}

-This paper applies algebraic K-theory to solve a problem posed independently by Kapranov \cite{Kapranov:fk} and Drinfeld \cite{MR2181808}.
+This paper applies algebraic $K$-theory to solve a problem posed independently by Kapranov \cite{Kap:Bryl} and Drinfeld \cite{MR2181808}.
 To state the problem, recall that a central feature in the theory of loop groups is the Kac-Moody central extension.
-Over a non-Archimedean local field, Kapranov observed that this extension arises from a natural ``determinantal'' torsor.
-Beyond the theory of loop groups, truncations and extensions of this torsor appear in a wide array of geometric settings, including Kontsevich's construction of motivic integration \cite{motivic}, Kapranov and Vasserot's construction of the chiral de Rham complex \cite{MR2102701}, Beilinson--Bloch--Esnault's work \cite{MR1988970} on de Rham $\epsilon$-factors, Drinfeld's approach to the Uhlenbeck compactification of the moduli of vector bundles on an algebraic surface \cite{MR2181808}, and Chinburg--Pappas--Taylor's arithmetic higher Riemann-Roch theorem \cite{Chinburg:2012fk}.
-Both Kapranov and Drinfeld (the latter following Beilinson) observed that the structure of these torsors is reminiscent of K-theory, and this motivated the following. \begin{problem}\cite[Problem 5.5.3]{MR2181808} ``The notion of determinantal Torsor is very useful, and its rigorous interpretation in the standard homotopy-theoretic language of algebraic K-theory would be helpful.'' \end{problem} This paper provides this interpretation.
-Specialized to Drinfeld's setting, our main result is as follows. \begin{theorem} Let $R$ be a ring, let $\Tate(R)$ be the category of Tate $R$-modules, and let $B\Tate(R)^\times$ denote the classifying space of the groupoid of isomorphisms of Tate $R$-modules.
-Then there exists a natural $K_R$-torsor such that \begin{enumerate} \item {\bf Multiplicativity} a short exact sequence $V_0\into V_1\onto V_2$ induces an equivalence of torsors
+Over an equicharacteristic local field, Kapranov observed that this extension arises from a natural ``determinantal'' torsor.
+Variations of this torsor appear in a wide array of geometric settings, including Kontsevich's construction of motivic integration \cite{motivic}, Kapranov and Vasserot's construction of the chiral de Rham complex \cite{MR2102701}, Beilinson--Bloch--Esnault's work on de Rham $\varepsilon$-factors \cite{MR1988970}, Drinfeld's approach to the Uhlenbeck compactification of the moduli of vector bundles on an algebraic surface \cite{MR2181808} {\cite{MR3431633}}, and Chinburg--Pappas--Taylor's arithmetic higher Riemann-Roch theorem \cite{Chinburg:2012fk}.

+{ The theory of Tate objects in exact categories provides a natural framework to study all of these constructions in a unified manner.
+We refer the reader to Section \ref{sec:prelim} for a more detailed review.
+The following result of Saito \cite[Theorem 1.2]{Saito:2012uq} on the algebraic $K$-theory of Tate objects casts a new light on the aforementioned constructions. \begin{theorem}[Saito] For every idempotent complete exact category $\C$, we have an equivalence of non-connective $K$-theory spectra $\Omega\Kb_{\elTate(\C)} \simeq \Kb_{\C}$. \end{theorem}

+Even before Saito's work appeared, Kapranov and Drinfeld (the latter following Beilinson) observed that the structure of determinantal torsors was reminiscent of $K$-theory.
+This motivated the following.